hamiltonmariej/hamiltonmariej.github.io/_portfolio/kele.md

 ---
 ## Summary
 Bloc's API provides an external facing JSON Web Token authorized gateway to the Bloc application.
 The Kele API Client provides easy access to and use of the student endpoints of Bloc's API.
 To help facilitate that ease, Kele is built as a Ruby Gem for loading into any Rails project.
-Find the project on [Github]: https://github.com/hamiltonmariej/Kele.
+Find the project on [Github] (https://github.com/hamiltonmariej/Kele).

 ## Problem
 There is a need for an easier way than cURL to access the Bloc Application API to incorporate into a separate application or API.
 A user wants to be able to: